appyoumake/Appyoumake/docs/HOWTO - Template Design & Development.md

 ##Naming and placing files

   Javascript and CSS libraries frequently have version numbers in the file name.
 These embedded version numbers (such as jquery.mobile-1.4.0.css) makes it easy to distinguish between different version when you use these libraries.
-However, it is recommended that this is removed and a standard Mlab naming convention is used.
+However, it is recommended that this is removed and a standard Appyoumake naming convention is used.
 This means that updated files can be applied to a template (and potentially to existing apps based on the template) without requiring editing of the frontpage.html (or index.html) file.
-If you follow the Mlab convention the files should have this naming format: *library-sublibrary-title.ext*.
+If you follow the Appyoumake convention the files should have this naming format: *library-sublibrary-title.ext*.
 For example will the jQuery mobile library be called *jquery-mobile.js* whereas the CSS for a mobile plugin called dropdown would be *jquery-mobile-dropdown.css*.

   The layout of a template directory is as follows: